-The 2020 Employee Stock Purchase Plan (the ESPP) permits eligible employees who elect to participate in an offering under the ESPP to have up to 15% of their eligible earnings withheld, subject to certain limitations, to purchase shares of common stock pursuant to the ESPP.
+The 2020 Employee Stock Purchase Plan (ESPP) permits eligible employees who elect to participate in an offering under the ESPP to have up to 15% of their eligible earnings withheld, subject to certain limitations, to purchase shares of common stock pursuant to the ESPP.
 The price of common stock purchased under the ESPP is equal to 85% of the lower of the fair market value of the common stock at the commencement date of each offering period or the relevant date of purchase.
 Each offering period is six months, with new offering periods commencing every six months on or about the dates of May 15 and November 15 of each year.
 A total of 435,000 shares of common stock were initially reserved for issuance under the ESPP.
+As of September 30, 2021, 405,841 shares of common stock remained available for future grants under the ESPP.